b14labutoane/roomie-2.0/README.md

 # Roomie🤖

-Roomie is a friendly robot that can help people be more organized and productive in a funky way just like the teen that created him.👩🏻‍💻
+Roomie is a friendly robot that can help people be more organized and productive in a funky way just like the teen that created him👩🏻‍💻
 ```bash
 Hello World!
 ```